-As expected, we found that concern regarding the safety of the vaccine was a predictor for vaccine hesitancy.
-Concern over the perceived safety of the COVID-19 has predicted vaccination intentions in previous studies (Karlsson et al., 2021; Neumann-Böhme et al., 2020).
-Several studies have reported that vaccinations are still incorrectly seen as a possible cause of autism and are therefore perceived to be unsafe (Karlsson et al., 2021; Wang et al., 2019).
-Concerns over the accelerated speed of research, development, and approval regarding COVID-19 vaccines has also contributed to belief that COVID-19 vaccines are not safe (McAteer et al., 2020; Tasnim et al., 2020).
-Furthermore, our findings support the notion that individuals who perceive vaccines as safe are more likely to be non-hesitant to vaccinations (Betsch et al., 2010.)
+As expected, we found that concern regarding the safety of the of the broader population.
+Those with conservative political vaccine was a predictor for vaccine hesitancy.
+Concern over the perceived safety of the COVID-19 has predicted vaccination beliefs are more likely to believe in COVID-19 conspiracies or misinformation (Romer & Jamieson, 2021).
+Individuals in our intentions in previous studies (Karlsson et al., 2021; Neumann-Böhme et al., 2020).
+Several studies have reported that sample may have held these beliefs, as every electoral district vaccinations are still incorrectly seen as a possible cause of autism outside Edmonton and Calgary in Alberta voted for the and are therefore perceived to be unsafe (Karlsson et al., 2021; Conversative Party of Canada in the 2021 Canadian federal Wang et al., 2019).
+Concerns over the accelerated speed of research, election (Elections Canada, 2021). development, and approval regarding COVID-19 vaccines has also contributed to belief that COVID-19 vaccines are not safe Third, we did not employ a validated COVID-19 hesitancy (McAteer et al., 2020; Tasnim et al., 2020).
+Furthermore, our questionnaire in the study as none existed at the time of study. findings support the notion that individuals who perceive These results warrant replication using a validated questionnaire, vaccines as safe are more likely to be non-hesitant to vaccinations such as the C19-VHS which was developed after the data (Betsch et al., 2010.) collection in this study (Grossman-Giron et al., 2023).

-Interestingly, the current study did not find that concern regarding severity of COVID-19 was a statistically significant predictor for vaccination acceptance, despite previous literature (Karlsson et al., 2021).
-In particular, young adults are less likely to believe that COVID-19 infections are severe (Aw et al., 2021), and therefore concern of getting infected by the virus may not be the driving factor for vaccination intentions.
+Interestingly, the current study did not find that concern regarding Fourth, most participants were college students.
+Higher education severity of COVID-19 was a statistically significant predictor for may be a protective factor against refusing COVID-19 vaccines vaccination acceptance, despite previous literature (Karlsson et al., (Dodd et al., 2020; Troiano & Nardi, 2021).
+In addition, cognitive 2021).
+In particular, young adults are less likely to believe that abilities are predicted by education level (Brown et al., 2008).
+COVID-19 infections are severe (Aw et al., 2021), and therefore Thirty-nine participants were categorized into the "high" WMC concern of getting infected by the virus may not be the driving group, and only six participants were in the "low" WMC group. factor for vaccination intentions.
+Therefore, conclusions regarding low WMC as a predictor should be interpreted with caution.